mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 <MenuItem selected className="MenuItem">
 ```

-If you'd like to learn more about CSS specificity, we recommend checking [MDN's guide](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) about it.
+If you'd like to learn more about this topic, we recommend checking out [the MDN Web Docs on CSS Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).

 #### Why do I need to increase specificity to override one component state?